 Just – don’t.
-There are some who think splitting 10s is a good idea if the dealer is showing a six.
+Some think splitting 10s is a good idea if the dealer shows a six.
 To those who understand the mathematics behind the game, this is like nails on a blackboard.
-Don’t try to be smart, a pair of 10s means stand, end of story.
+Don’t try to be smart.
+A pair of 10s means to stand, the end of the story.

 Standing on 16